Neil Peart: Joining Rush

 His first recording with the band, 1975's Fly by Night, was fairly successful, winning the Juno Award for most promising new act, but the follow-up, Caress of Steel, for which the band had high hopes, was greeted with hostility by both fans and critics.
 In response to this negative reception, most of which was aimed at the B-side-spanning epic "The Fountain of Lamneth", Peart responded by penning "2112" on their next album of the same name in 1976.
-The album, despite record company indifference, became their breakthrough and gained a following in the United States.
+The album, despite record company indifference, became their breakthrough and gained the band a following in the United States.
 The supporting tour culminated in a three-night stand at Massey Hall in Toronto, a venue Peart had dreamed of playing in his days on the Southern Ontario bar circuit and where he was introduced as "The Professor on the drum kit" by Lee.

-Peart returned to England for Rush's Northern European Tour and the band stayed in the United Kingdom to record the next album, 1977's A Farewell to Kings, in Rockfield Studios in Wales.
+Peart returned to England for Rush's Northern European Tour and the band stayed in the United Kingdom to record their next album, 1977's A Farewell to Kings, in Rockfield Studios in Wales.
 They returned to Rockfield to record the follow-up, Hemispheres, in 1978, which they wrote entirely in the studio.
 The recording of five studio albums in four years, coupled with as many as 300 gigs a year, convinced the band to take a different approach thereafter.
 Peart has described his time in the band up to this point as "a dark tunnel".

 Playing style reinvention

 In 1991, Peart was invited by Buddy Rich's daughter, Cathy Rich, to play at the Buddy Rich Memorial Scholarship Concert in New York City.
 Peart accepted and performed for the first time with the Buddy Rich Big Band.
-Peart remarked that he had little time to rehearse, and noted that he was embarrassed to find the band played a different arrangement of the song than the one he had learned.
-Feeling that his performance left much to be desired, Peart produced and played on two Buddy Rich tribute albums titled Burning for Buddy: A Tribute to the Music of Buddy Rich in 1994 and 1997 in order to regain his aplomb.
+Peart remarked that he had little time to rehearse with the band, and noted that he was embarrassed to find the band played a different arrangement of the first song than the one he had learned.
+Feeling that his big-band drumming performance left much to be desired, Peart would subsequently try to make amends for this by producing and playing on two Buddy Rich tribute albums: Volumes 1 and 2 of Burning for Buddy: A Tribute to the Music of Buddy Rich, released in 1994 and 1997, respectively.

-While producing the first Buddy Rich tribute album, Peart was struck by the tremendous improvement in ex-Journey drummer Steve Smith's playing, and asked him his "secret".
+While producing the first of these albums, Peart was struck by the tremendous improvement in ex-Journey drummer Steve Smith's playing, and asked him his "secret".
 Smith responded he had been studying with drum teacher Freddie Gruber.

 In early 2007, Peart and Cathy Rich discussed another Buddy tribute concert.
 At the recommendation of bassist Jeff Berlin, Peart once again augmented his swing style with formal drum lessons, this time under the tutelage of another pupil of Freddie Gruber, Peter Erskine, himself an instructor of Steve Smith.
 On October 18, 2008, Peart once again performed at the Buddy Rich Memorial Concert at New York's Hammerstein Ballroom.
 The concert has since been released on DVD.